 Remember that graduate school is just one step in an ongoing and flexible process, not the "magic button" that will make all your dreams come true.
 Even if you think your career could take you in three or four very different directions, try to commit to a single clear career path in your application.
 You can always change your mind!

-For information on how Accepted.com can help you, please see our grad school admissions consulting and application services.
+For information on how Accepted can help you, check out our grad school admissions consulting and application services.